MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 ## How to report issues

-We’re committed to making this app the best it can be and value your feedback.
+We're committed to making this app the best it can be and value your feedback.
 You can report issues to us by navigating to **Settings** > **Report an Issue** in the client.